Get a $3,500 education grant.

 We want to make tuition more affordable for deserving students who have overcome adversity and personal challenges.
-Earning a post-secondary degree is a big financial milestone and we’re here to remove one more obstacle on young people’s path to a bright financial future through our Youth Education Awards reward youth who have stayed committed to their education, even while facing adversity.
+Earning a post-secondary degree is a big financial milestone and we’re here to remove one more obstacle on young people’s path to a bright financial future.
+Our Youth Education Awards reward youth who have stayed committed to their education, even while facing adversity.
 And this year we’re reserving a minimum of 30% of our awards for IBPOC students—because we also understand that some youth face more barriers than others.

 Awarded to youth who have overcome adversity and have not only risen up against the odds, but are demonstrating a commitment to continue their education.
 This award is open to students who have faced challenges such as poverty, health, family issues, personal loss and lack of support.

 Beth was an inspirational 2012 Standing Tall winner from Surrey.
 We’re honouring her memory by making the Beth Hutchinson Award available to a Surrey School District student.

 One individual will be recognized as one who best exemplifies a commitment to continuing their education in the face of considerable health challenges.

 - A BC resident for at least 6 months

 - Graduating high school in the current school year in one of 26 School Districts in Metro Vancouver, Fraser Valley, mid and southern Vancouver Island and the Central and Northern Interior of BC